prisma/prisma1/docs/1.4/03-Tutorials/04-Cluster-Deployment/04-Kubernetes.md

 <InfoBox>

-The upcoming last step is also necessary if you want to integrate `prisma deploy` into your CI/CD process.
+The upcoming last step is also necessary if you want to integrate `prisma1 deploy` into your CI/CD process.

 </InfoBox>